dssg/land-bank/README.md

 ####Data
 - Institute for Housing Studies (IHS) at DePaul University datasets
-- Cook County Assessor file
+- Cook County GIS and other agencies
-- County shapefile
+- County and City public data
+- Census
+- EPA

 ####Required Software
 - GIS software: ArcGIS 10.1 or QGIS